Let me put my decades of teaching experience to work for you!

 Feel the love in my extensive community organizing & teaching experience

-My memoir workshops are the latest offering in my longstanding commitment to bring my education and training out of the ivory tower and into the community.
+My memoir workshops, both in-person and online, are the latest offering in my longstanding commitment to bring my education and training out of the ivory tower and into the community.

 After years of directing an annual conference in honor of International Women’s Day at Bard College/Simon’s Rock (2002 – 2014), in 2009 I founded the Berkshire Festival of Women Writers, an annual month-long community celebration of women writers in the Berkshire (MA) region, which I directed for seven years, organizing hundreds of events featuring well-known writers such as Dani Shapiro, Ruth Reichl, Mary Pope Osborne, Letty Cottin Pogrebin and many others, as well as emerging writers of all ages.